ericfrederich/smlinux/README.md

 # Frequently Asked Questions

 ## **What repository should I use?**
 The official repo, sm64-port/sm64-port, offers the cleanest code and duplication of N64, with currently very few add-ons available.
-The unofficial forks, sm64ex and sm64nx, include optional enhancements and support for many add-ons.
+The unofficial forks, sm64ex and sm64nx, include enhancements and support for many add-ons (which are optional on sm64ex).

 ## **What branch should I use?**